Sophie Bryant

-Sophie Willock Bryant (15 February 1850, Sandymount, Dublin, – 14 August 1922, Chamonix, France) was an Anglo-Irish mathematician, educator, feminist and activist.
+Sophie Willock Bryant (15 February 1850 – 14 August 1922) was an Anglo-Irish mathematician, educator, feminist and activist.
 She was the first woman to receive a DSc in England; one of the first to serve on a Royal Commission and on the Senate of the University of London.

 Early life and education

 Bryant was born Sophie Willock in Dublin in 1850.
 Her father was Revd Dr William Willock DD, Fellow and Tutor of Trinity College, Dublin.

 She was educated at home, largely by her father.
 As a teenager she moved to London, when her father was appointed Professor of Geometry at the University of London in 1863, and she attended Bedford College.
 At the age of nineteen she married Dr William Hicks Bryant, a surgeon ten years older than she was, who died of cirrhosis within a year.